|

 The grandfather clock chimed in the pin-drop silent house: it was

-.
+midnight.
 It brought him out of his musing in a panic.
 He hadn’t looked under

 the bed before sitting on it.
 He chuckled at how silly he felt for even

-thinking about—what was it Jones had called it, the Guilt
+thinking about—what was it Jones had called it, the

 A squishing sound coming from under the bed sent a chill down his

 spine.
-He suddenly felt more sober than he had any other time in the past
+He suddenly felt more sober than he had any other time in the

-he knew it.
+boogeyman and he knew it.
 A faint shuffling sound made him reconsider.

 He was almost certain that he could hear breathing under there.
-I

-know it’s waiting for me to put one foot down so it can move in for the
+one foot down so it can move in for the kill, he thought.
+Or maybe

-kill, he thought.
-Or maybe it was just Frisbee, his Golden Retriever,
+it was just Frisbee, his Golden Retriever, sleeping under the bed.

 “Frisbee, is that you, boy?”

 Nothing.
 He whistled and leaned over the right side of the bed.
-It

-there was no way he was taking the chance.
+him; there was no way he was taking the chance.

 If only Lara could see me